Available on: GameCube

 The three main deities also have a rock-paper-scissors relationship: Chattur’gha is vulnerable to Ulyaoth, who is vulnerable to Xel’lotath, who is vulnerable to Chattur’gha.
 Their minions share this vulnerability, and it also affects the story.
-Alex’s goal is to summon the deity which Pius’ one is vulnerable to, so that they can fight it out, then banish the one she summoned, but she needs its artefact to be able to do that, and the other two for safekeeping.
-The book describes them being passed down through history by three different groups of characters, to eventually end up in Alex’s possession.
-The weaker artefact passes through the hands of Karim, a Persian swordsman; Roberto, a Venetian architect; and Michael, a Canadian fireman.
+Alex’s goal is to summon the deity which Pius’ one is vulnerable to, so that they can fight it out.
+She then needs to banish the one she summoned, but she needs its artifact to be able to do that, and the other two for safekeeping.
+The book describes the artifacts being passed down through history by three different groups of characters, to eventually end up in Alex’s possession.
+The weaker artifact passes through the hands of Karim, a Persian swordsman; Roberto, a Venetian architect; and Michael, a Canadian fireman.
 The stronger one passes from Anthony, a Frankish messenger; to Paul, a Franciscan monk; to Peter, a British WWI soldier.
-Mantorok’s artefact is dealt with by Ellia, a Cambodian slave; and Edwin, an American explorer.
+Mantorok’s artifact is dealt with by Ellia, a Cambodian slave; and Edwin, an American explorer.
 The final two characters – Alex’s ancestors, Max and Edward – explore the secrets of the Roivas manor, and let’s just say that there’s a lot more to it than meets the eye.

 The problem with having so many characters in a horror game is that they end up being very one-dimensional.
 The only ones who stood out to me were those who actually achieved important stuff in their chapters: Max and Peter.
 The rest?
 Carboard cutouts.
 I could mention Ellia though, who drew my attention for all the wrong reasons.
 First of all, she’s shown reading a book at the beginning of her chapter, despite being a slave in medieval Cambodia.
 Secondly, her name doesn’t sound Cambodian.
 And thirdly, she’s basically a scantily-clad token female character, as everyone else besides Alex is male.